remy-phelipot/gta5checkscript/README.md

 Steam is usually pretty good about fixing game files under this method, but the files for GTA V are so large that it's possible that you could get repeat corrupt files.
 I do not own GTA V in Steam, so I don't know if it will keep retrying like the Social Club launcher, or just download once.
 If you have to download the same file 3 or 4 times, I recommend trying to use the `repairGta.py` script to repair the file.

-# How to use `checkGta.py` and `checkGta3.py`
+# How to use `checkGta.py`

 If the two verification methods above are not working properly, or you'd like an outside opinion, you can use the scripts I wrote in this project to check the SHA256 hash of all data files.
 These scripts require Python to run.
 If you do not have it, head over to http://www.python.org/ to download an installer.
 Either version is fine.

-If you are using Python 2.x then where is says `script` you should use `checkGta.py`.
-If you are using Python 3.x, then where it says `script` you should use `checkGta3.py`.
-Note: The `checkGta_multi.py` script is designed for Python 2.x.
-Eventually, all scripts will be multithreaded.

-Place the `script` and `hashes.txt` file in the directory above your GTA V install.
+Place the `checkGta.py` script and the `hashes.txt` file in the directory above your GTA V install.

-For example, if you have it installed in
+For example, if you have it installed the game in

 `C:\Program Files\Rockstar Games\Grand Theft Auto V\`